Musar movement: Rabbi Yisrael Salanter

-In 1857 he moved to Germany.
-By this time his own students from Kovno had begun to set up their own yeshivot in Kelme, Telz, and elsewhere.
+In 1857, he moved to Germany.
+By this time, his own students from Kovno had begun to set up their own yeshivot in Kelme, Telz, and elsewhere.
 Salanter later helped to found another institution, the Kovno Kollel.

 In Germany, Salanter founded a periodical entitled Tevunah, dedicated in part to Musar.
 Many of Rabbi Salanter's articles from Tevunah were collected and published in Imrei Binah (1878).
 His Iggeret ha-Musar ("ethical letter") was first published in 1858 and then repeatedly thereafter.
 Many of his letters were published in Or Yisrael ("The Light of Israel") in 1890 (edited by Rabbi Yitzchak Blazer).
 Many of his discourses were published in Even Yisrael (1883).

 Salanter also wrote "An Essay on the Topic of Reinforcing Those who Learn our Holy Torah," published by his students in a collection of essays titled Etz Pri.
 This essay is important for its exploration of the concept of the subconscious, well before the concept was popularized by Sigmund Freud.
 In Salanter's essay, the concept of conscious ("outerness" [chitzoniut]) and subconscious ("innerness" [penimiut]) processes and the role they play in the psychological, emotional and moral functioning of man is developed.
 Salanter explains that it is critical for a person to recognize what his subconscious motivations [negiot] are and to work on understanding them.
 He also teaches that the time for a person to work on mastering subconscious impulses was during times of emotional quiet, when a person is more in control of his thoughts and feelings.
 Salanter stresses that when a person is in the middle of an acute emotional response to an event, he is not necessarily in control of his thoughts and faculties and will not have access to the calming perspectives necessary to allow his conscious mind to intercede.

 Scholar Hillel Goldberg and others have described Salanter as a "psychologist" as well as a moralist.

 Second generation

 After Salanter's death, the Musar movement was led by his disciples, who developed the movement in various ways.

 Salanter's eldest disciple, Rabbi Simcha Zissel Ziv, directed yeshivas in Kelme and Grobin.
 These yeshivas broke with established models of yeshivot in a number of ways, especially by devoting significant time to the study of musar and by teaching general, non-Jewish studies.
 Simcha Zissel also wrote discourses that deeply engaged questions of moral virtue and gave particular attention to the importance of love for others.

-A second student of Salanter's, Rabbi Yitzchak Blazer became the chief rabbi of St. Petersburg in 1861-2, and later led the Kovno kollel.
+A second student of Salanter's, Rabbi Yitzchak Blazer became the chief rabbi of St. Petersburg in 1861–1862; he later led the Kovno kollel.
 Blazer also published many of Salanter's writings.

 A third leading disciple of Salanter, Rabbi Naftali Amsterdam, became the chief rabbi of Helsinki.